 The code has been automatically generated, where it is commonplace to find dead stores introduced to keep the generation process simple and uniform.

 The code is initializing a sparse data set, where all members are cleared, and then selected values assigned a value.

+For security, variables may have been assigned zero (or some other information free value) after their last intended read.

 6.20.4 Applicable language characteristics